-We will be running interviews on the following dates:
+We will be running interviews on various dates between December 2022 and February 2023.

 Responding to your interview invitation